Stress is stalling your Weight Loss Goals

 Sleep is probably the most underrated thing you can do to care for your body.
 There are so many benefits, but allowing your body adequate time to recover, recharge, and grow daily is essential to reducing chronic stressors.
 Lack of sleep can increase cortisol, so I recommend trying to get your 6-8 hours daily, if possible.

 Setting up bedtime routines can help.
-I have found that Organic India Tulsi sleep tea is a fantastic addition to my nighttime routine.
-It sends me off to sleep peacefully without any sedatives, and I feel like I get a restful sleep at night when I have my Organic India Tulsi Sleep tea nightly.
+I have found that Now FOODS Nighttime tea is a fantastic addition to my nighttime routine.
+It sends me off to sleep peacefully without any sedatives, and I feel like I get a restful sleep at night when I have my NOW FOODS Nighttime tea nightly.
+USE FAITHFUELED for 20% off

 4. Add adaptogens to your daily routine.

 I discovered adaptogens about a year ago.
 I didn’t realize some I used regularly, and then I began to research what other adaptogens I could add to my routine to aid my wellness journey.

 Adaptogens are plants and herbs that can help the way your body functions and recover from stress.
 They have been used for thousands of years and are standard practice in Eastern medicine to ingest adaptogens to aid health.
 It’s hard to find quality supplements.
 Now FOODS has a full line of adaptogenic herbs and accessories to help people with their stress levels and health.

 How can you reduce your stress to lose weight?